italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 High Level Design
 --------------------

-From the User's perspective, the Wallet Instance:
+From the User's perspective:

-1. scans the QR Code and obtains the URL (Cross Device flow) or obtain directly the URL (Same Device flow);
+1. the Wallet Instance scans the QR Code and obtains the URL (Cross Device flow) or obtain directly the URL (Same Device flow);
-2. extracts from the payload the ``client_id`` parameter;
+2. the Wallet Instance extracts from the payload the ``client_id`` parameter;
-3. establishes the Trust to the Relying Party by building the Federation Trust Chain.
+3. the Wallet Instance establishes the Trust to the Relying Party by building the Federation Trust Chain.
 Implementations may evaluate the trust after having obtained the signed Request Object (see point 5);
-4. extracts ``discovery_uri`` if any.
+4. the Wallet Instance extracts ``discovery_uri`` if any.
   - If ``discovery_uri`` is present, then:
-    - sends the Wallet Instance Metadata to the Relying Party's ``discovery_uri`` and obtains the signed Request Object.
+    - The Wallet Instance sends the Wallet Instance Metadata to the Relying Party's ``discovery_uri``;
+    - the Wallet Instance obtains the signed Request Object.
   - Otherwise:
-    - extracts from the payload the ``request_uri`` parameter;
+    - the Wallet Instance extracts from the payload the ``request_uri`` parameter;
-    - invokes the retrieved URI;
+    - the Wallet Instance invokes the retrieved URI;
-    - obtains the signed Request Object from the Relying Party.
+    - the Wallet Instance obtains the signed Request Object from the Relying Party.
-5. Assesses the trustworthiness of the Relying Party by examining its associated Trust Chain and verifying the signature to ensure interaction with a reliable entity;
+5. The Wallet Instance assesses the trustworthiness of the Relying Party by examining its associated Trust Chain and verifying the signature to ensure interaction with a reliable entity;
-6. asks User disclosure and consent;
+6. the Wallet Instance asks User disclosure and consent;
-7. presents the requested disclosure of credentials to the Relying Party;
+7. the Wallet Instance presents the requested disclosure of credentials to the Relying Party;
-8. informs the User about the successfull authentication with the Relying Party and give a good user experience to let the User continuing its navigation.
+8. the Wallet Instance informs the User about the successfull authentication with the Relying Party and give a good user experience to let the User continuing its navigation.

 Detailed Protocol Flow